 Tailwind is by far the best scheduling tool I’ve tried for Pinterest, and I’ve tried them all at one time or another.
 And don’t just take my word for it.
 The table below shows you Tailwind compared to other schedulers.

 Are you ready to give Tailwind a try?
-You can signup for free here.
+You can signup for a free account here.

 Are you ready to try Pinterest for your elopement photography business?